Institution of Railway Signal Engineers: Local sections

 There is also a Minor Railways section specialising in railways that are not part of the national network, including industrial, tourist and heritage railways.

-Additionally there is a Younger Members section which aims to contribute to and improve the benefits that the IRSE provides for its younger members, which includes the co-ordination of a number of events each year.
+Additionally, a Younger Members section aims to contribute to and improve the development of new entrants into the sector.
+Benefits include the co-ordination of a number of events each year.

 Membership grades

-Membership grade is dependent on the individual member's experience and / or formal qualification.
+Membership grade depends on a combination of the member's experience and any formal qualifications.